Motivation Poem: Write 12 Line Poems to Encourage and to Inspire

 Writing an inspirational poem as a school assignment, or as a favor to a friend or loved one, can present challenges if you're not talented in creative writing.
-Writing an inspirational poem for someone, or yourself, can give comfort in a trying time or sincere motivation to finish something by a deadline.
-It can inspire you to do your best.
-A 12-line, inspirational poem is long enough to include meaningful substance, yet it does not take long to read.
+Writing a motivational poem for someone, or yourself, can give comfort in a trying time or sincere motivation to finish something by a deadline.
+It can inspire you to do your best and be uplifting.
+A 12-line, short poem is long enough to include meaningful substance, yet it does not take long to read.

 Write down the gist of what you want to say in your poem, and expand on it in as many ways as you can think of.
 You won't use every single thing you write down, but this gets all your ideas onto paper and gives you a place to start structuring your poem.
-Think of the situation you're writing the poem about, the external factors affecting it, and the end result you want to portray with your inspiration.
-Think of inspirational quotes or metaphorical images to incorporate into your poem.
+You can use life quotes and motivational quotes during this part.
+Think of the situation or life lesson you're writing the poem about, the external factors affecting it, and the end result you want to portray with your inspiration.
+Think of inspirational quotes or phenomenal women to incorporate into your poem.

-Begin structuring your poem so it has a beginning, a middle and an end.
+When writing poetry, begin structuring your poem so it has a beginning, a middle and an end.
 Don't worry too much about the number of syllables or the rhymes at this point, just get a solid, base structure.
 Include one or two inspirational metaphors, like the sun rising or spring coming into bloom, to symbolize things like victory after a time of darkness and defeat.
+For example, “still I rise”.
 Structure the poem until you have 12 lines that are relatively equal in length.
 If you want your poem to have a rhyming pattern, circle or highlight the words that rhyme with each other.

 Count the number of syllables in each line of your poem and write that number to the side of each line.
 Notice your average number of syllables and whether or not you already have some sort of pattern forming.
 Decide on a syllable pattern to use throughout your poem.